data-miner00/React-Esbuild-Template/README.md

 ### Installation

-_To use this template for personal use or contribution, simply_
+_To use this template for personal use or contribution, simply perform the following._ Do note that a total of **3 terminals** are required to get the entire application up and running for development.

 1. Clone the repo
    ```sh